pyeventsourcing/eventsourcing/README.md

 method execution.
 Leverages optimistic concurrency controls in adapted database management systems.

-**Notification log and reader** — reliable propagation of application state.
+**Notification logs and reader** — reliable propagation of application state.
 Pull-based event notifications allows the application state to be projected accurately into replicas, indexes, view models, and other applications.